archiarcho/mysql-live-select/README.md

 --------|------|------------------------------
 `serverId`  | `integer` | [Unique number (1 - 2<sup>32</sup>)](http://dev.mysql.com/doc/refman/5.0/en/replication-options.html#option_mysqld_server-id) to identify this replication slave instance.
 Must be specified if running more than one instance.<br>**Default:** `1`
 `minInterval` | `integer` | Pass a number of milliseconds to use as the minimum between result set updates.
 Omit to refresh results on every update.
 May be changed at runtime.
+`delayBeforeCacheInvalidationQuery` | `integer` | (Default: 0) When the database content changes and a _binlog_ event is rised by **zongji**, this is the delay to wait before fetching new changes.<br>It's usefull to put some delay when sometimes, your data is not automatically updated after the database content gets modified.
 `checkConditionWhenQueued` | `boolean` | Set to `true` to call the condition function of a query on every binlog row change event.
 By default (when undefined or `false`), the condition function will not be called again when a query is already queued to be refreshed.
 Enabling this can be useful if external caching of row changes.

 #### Events Emitted